circonus/docs/content/circonus/checks/check-types/resmon.md

 }
 ```

-Refer to the following sources for information on the modules that are available:
- * For version 1 of Resmon see http://labs.omniti.com/labs/resmon/wiki/ModuleDevelopment (Modules_ver1)
- * For version 2, you can look at the `lib/Core/Sample.pm` module that comes with Resmon.
+For version 2, sample information for the modules can be found in the `lib/Core/Sample.pm` module that comes with Resmon.
 For example:
 ```
 <!ELEMENT ResmonResults (ResmonResult+)>
 <!ELEMENT ResmonResult (last_runtime_seconds, last_update, metric+, state?)>